Dealing with invasive plants and harmful weeds

-Giant hogweed was first introduced in the UK as an ornamental garden plant in the early 19th century.
-It is easily distinguishable from the similar native hogweed and cow parsley due to its sheer height which can reach three to five metres.
+Giant hogweed is easily distinguishable from the similar native hogweed and cow parsley due to its sheer height which can reach three to five metres.

 It can be found most commonly in areas of damp soils, such as river banks.
 Each flower head can produce up to 50,000 seeds, which are easily dispersed by flood water enabling it to quickly take over an area it occurs in.

 Its seeds can stay viable for several years, so treatment must be continued until the soil seed bank is fully exhausted and no further growth is observed.

 Giant hogweed can cause skin irritation following contact.
 It contains a sap which irritates skin when it is exposed to sunlight.
 Symptoms are usually noticeable within 24 hours, and include blistering and swelling on the skin, which may be made worse by over-exposure to the sun.

 If you come into contact with Giant hogweed, cover the affected area immediately to avoid exposure to the sun.
 Wash the area with cold water.
 If blistering occurs or the contact was with the eyes you should seek medical advice.

-Himalayan balsam was first introduced in the UK in 1839.
-It has pinky red stems with dark green leaves.
+Himalayan balsam has pinky red stems with dark green leaves.

 The plant can produce large quantities of seeds in exploding capsules that can throw seeds several metres away from the parent plant.
 This enables it to quickly take over the habitat it occurs in.
 It is commonly found in areas of damp soil such as river banks and nearby woodlands.